luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/02-venus.md

 <!-- CLEANED /div -->

 Gerlach is a multi-module cylinder 1 kilometer in diameter and 4 kilometers long, with a population of 120,000.
 The inhabitants have strong ties to the Argonauts, sympathies for the outer-system autonomists, and are strong proponents of morphological freedom and cognitive experimentation.
 The habitat interior is known for its nine pyramidal arcologies and verdant landscaping, making it one of the most desirable in the inner system.
-Each of the cylinder modules spins at different speeds, simulating different gravities so that those used to lighter gravs can acclimate to Venus's stronger pull.
-Gerlach's residents voted to secede from the Consortium but did not join Morningstar, preferring to keep their independence.
+Each of the cylinder modules spins at different speeds, simulating different gravities so that those used to lighter gravs can acclimate to Venus’s stronger pull.
+Gerlach’s residents voted to secede from the Consortium but did not join Morningstar, preferring to keep their independence.

 ## Surface Habs